rjbs/rjbs.github.io/_posts/2009-06-03-cover-letter-to-bring-to-fruition-all-facets-of-hopes-and-aspirations.md

 > years as well as Apache via Mod_Perl), 10 plus year open source Linux
 > and the DBI database connection, are but a few of the reasons I
 > strongly wish to be considered concerning your Perl Programmer,
-> Pobox.com (Philadelphia, PA) Craig‚Äôs listing.
+> Pobox.com (Philadelphia, PA) Craig’s listing.
 For this reason, please
 > accept the attached (plain text) resume.
 >
 > My syntactical manipulative abilities in Perl (both structured and